-Allow your canine to sniff, welcome and jump around in joy.
-Give your dog the time to approach and sniff, explore and welcome each new family member that returns home.
-If the family member has been away for a long period of time, such as returning from Iraq or a long trip overseas or sickness at the hospital, your canine will take longer to becoming accustomed to their return.
-Jumping up and embracing in the canine way are terms of affection for someone that has been away for a long time.
-Should the family member still be recovering from an illness or injury, avoid overwhelming your dog and give your canine some interactive toys to occupy your dog, prior to the family member returning home.
+Allow your dog to sniff, welcome and jump around in joy.
+Give your dog the time to approach and sniff, explore and welcome each new family member or dog that returns home.
+If the family member has been away for a long period of time, such as returning from Iraq or a long trip overseas or sickness at the hospital, your dog will take longer becoming accustomed to their return.
+Jumping up and embracing is the canine way of showing affection.
+Should the family member still be recovering from an illness or injury, avoid overwhelming your dog and give your canine some interactive toys, prior to the family member returning home.

 What You Can Do To Prevent Over -Excitement

 Keep your dog on a leash during reunions if the person is elderly, very young or recovering from an illness or injury.
 Be sure to settle your dog down and stay calm and relaxed.
 All pooches feel the excitement or stress of a new situation.